ChabbyTMD/ciml-summer-institute-2026/1.2_accounts_login_environment_expanse_portal/exercises/create-symlink.md

-### Exercise 7: Create a symlink
+### Exercise 7: Create a symlink using a new environemnt variable

 Create a symlink in your `$HOME` directory to `$CIML26_DATA_DIR`.
 This will a useful shorthand reference to many of the files you will work with next week.

 *Command*
 ```